 65% on direct salaries and benefits, including fringe benefits; 2% on travel.

-All other requests for an exception to the indirect cost rates must be approved by the relevant Dean(s) and Vice-Principal (Research and Innovation).
+All other requests for an exception to the indirect cost rates must be approved by the relevant Dean(s) and Vice-President (Research and Innovation).
 It is the responsibility of the Principal Investigator (PI) to obtain all appropriate approvals/signatures.